expo/expo-github-action/README.md

 Every GitHub action will start from scratch using the dockerfile as the starting point.
 If you define `expo-cli` in this dockerfile, it will install it every time you run an action.
-By using [a prebuilt image](base), it basically "skips" the process of downloading the full CLI over and over again.
+By using [a prebuilt image][link-base], it basically "skips" the process of downloading the full CLI over and over again.
 This makes the Expo actions overall faster.

 ### Used secrets